Jose Bautista Makes His Atlanta Braves’ Debut — Doubles In His First At Bat

 A lack of MLB free agency options is what led slugger Jose Bautista to the Atlanta Braves.
 The perennial MLB all-star’s first at-bat with the Braves left a good impression.

 Jose Bautista hit a double (courtesy of MLB.com) his first time up with the Atlanta Braves.
-Bautista made his Braves’ debut on Saturday, just two weeks after he signed a minor league contract (courtesy of the Atlanta Journal-Constitution) with Atlanta.
+Bautista made his Braves debut on Saturday, just two weeks after he signed a minor league contract (courtesy of the Atlanta Journal-Constitution) with Atlanta.

 The Atlanta Braves are one of the many MLB teams which get to take advantage of a slow-moving offseason.
 By signing Jose Bautista to a minor league contract, the Braves saved money, while getting a player determined to prove that the free agency market grossly misjudged his value.

-Jose Bautista is only a couple of years removed from helping get the Toronto Blue Jays get to the postseason as one of their primary hitters.
+Jose Bautista is only a couple of years removed from helping the Toronto Blue Jays get to the postseason as one of their primary hitters.
 There is still some power in Bautista’s bat, despite what his 37-year-old age would like to suggest.
-It is a good thing for a surprisingly steady Atlanta Braves’ team.
+It is a good thing for a surprisingly steady Atlanta Braves team.

 How much Jose Bautista plays for the Braves is uncertain.
 For now, Bautista will play some third base and perhaps spend some time in the outfield.
-When Jose Bautista is not in the lineup he will help in other ways.
+When Jose Bautista is not in the lineup, he will help in other ways.

 With Jose Bautista, the Atlanta Braves have a proven leader, who was a strong veteran presence in the Toronto Blue Jays’ clubhouse.
 All Bautista cost the Braves was a minor league deal.